bspies/pusher/README.md

-pusher
+Pusher
 ======

-Java library for delivering push notifications
+Pusher is a Java library for delivering notifications to a multitude of clients: mobile devices, desktops, web clients, and email.